8.7. Sampling Bias

 High

 (c) The estimation procedure both misses the target systematically and produces highly variable results.
-This represents the worst-case scenario where we’re both wrong on average and inconsistent.
+This represents the worst-case scenario where we’re both inconsistent and wrong on average.

 (a) The estimation procedure consistently misses the target in the same direction.
 The estimates cluster tightly together, but they’re all systematically wrong.